networkoptix/web_packages/front_end/libs/dialogs/merge/README.md

     webadmin: check `5.2`
     cloud: check `4.2, 5.0, 5.1, 5.2`

-1. We'll need to convert this to use the CDK instead of the dialog overlay
+~~1.
+We'll need to convert this to use the CDK instead of the dialog overlay~~

 2. Test error codes.
 We want to move from `errorString` to `error` and make sure it's being mapped to the correct error message for both rest and legacy API.
 We'll use `MergeServerErrorCodes` and `MergeRestServerErrorCodes`, which are at the top of `merge.refactor.component.ts`.
 Eg:
     ```javascript